MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!NOTE]
 > Considerations for your first selection can help you choose your **Entity 2** as well.
 Among your ingested (and mapped) entities, what entity do you consider to have the second most reliable and complete data?
 Moreover, does it include at least one field that is shared by the **Primary** entity and possibly additional fields that are shared by other ingested entities?

 You can always remove entities from your match order.
-Select **Save** to save your match order as outlined here in red.
+Select **Save** to save your match order as outlined here.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule-edit.png "Match rule edit")